What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 Must-Do-Dubrovnik, Walking Dubrovnik Walls, Croatia

-We think Walking the Dubrovnik Walls is an essential sightseeing activity, but there are a few things you need to know before setting out.
+We feel walking the walls in Dubrovnik is an essential activity, but there are a few things you need to know before setting out.

-The total length of the walls is 1.2 miles (so wear comfy travel shoes).
-Guests should allow 1-2 hours to complete their Dubrovnik wall walk.
+The total length of the walls is 1.2 miles and we suggest allowing 1-3 hours to complete the walk.

 View of Franciscan Church from city walls in Dubrovnik, Croatia

-We recommend doing the Dubrovnik Wall Walk early in the morning, when there are fewer crowds and cooler temperatures.
+We recommend doing your Dubrovnik wall walk early in the morning, when there are fewer crowds and cooler temperatures.

 #3 Swim at the Best Dubrovnik Beaches